 Reason produced religion, now reason must take it away, see, Why I’m Not a Muslim, Why I’m not a Christian, The God Delusion, God is Not Great and other works in defense of secular humanism.
-The time of gods has passed, and the east and south are at a debilitating disadvantage, because I swear to all good intelligent marginalized people of the non-West, what your culture has produced, with of course many notable exceptions, is for example tribalism, religion, collectivism and autocracy.
+The time of the gods has passed, and the east and south are at a debilitating disadvantage, because I swear to all good intelligent marginalized people of the non-West, what your culture has produced, with of course many notable exceptions, is for example tribalism, isolation, religion, collectivism and autocracy.

 In the Abstract there Are No Nations

 Only Individuals Freely Acting in Concerted Effort

 So what should you do to correct this horrible handicap if you live in an autocracy?
-Well, Khan Academy is free, as is Wikipedia, and so are all my articles – there are many other sites such as mine, like the Institution for Secularization of Islamic Society ISIS, The AHA Foundation, free online courses on technology, hundreds of MOOCs, (Massive Open Online Courses) and much else too.
-Learn to think for yourself; I did it and I was once a dumb-downed collectivist.
-But of course, I was raised in a democracy, a mismanaged one to be sure, as they all seem to be, but one which allowed me the time to develop critical thinking despite a twisted Catholic upbringing.
+Well, Khan Academy is free, as is Wikipedia, and so are all my articles – there are many other sites such as mine, like the Institution for Secularization of Islamic Society, ISIS, The AHA Foundation, free online courses on technology, hundreds of MOOCs, (Massive Open Online Courses) and much else too.
+Learn to think for yourself; I did it and I was once a dumb-downed Catholic collectivist.
+But of course, I was raised in a democracy, a mismanaged one to be sure, as they all seem to be, but one which allowed me the time to develop critical thinking despite a twisted religious upbringing.
 You have no such luxury.
 I understand completely.
 I sense a lack of any alternative for you to judge against except the West itself.
 For instance, in your nation likely the cities swell from the countryside.
 In the original industrial revolution and the current global one, there is a parallel.

 Good People Vote with their Feet